idio-lang/DIPS/source/implementing-idio/advanced/c-api.rst

 rebuild :program:`idio` because a header file has changed (technically, appeared).

-:file:`libc-api.c` was refashioned to use the nominal :lname:`C` API so requires no adjustment on any other system.
+:file:`src/libc-api.c` was refashioned to use the nominal :lname:`C` API so requires no adjustment on any other system.

 .. include:: ../../commit.rst